golemhq/golem/docs/source/settings.md

 Take a screenshot after 'test' function ends.
 Default is False.

+### highlight_elements

+Highlight elements on the screen when found.
+Default is False

 ### test_data

 The location to store test data.
 Options are: 'infile' and 'csv'.
 Default is 'csv.'.